racket/rhombus/text/0005-sapling.md

    ```

    The relative precedence of `:`, `&`, and `|` is meant to be
-   convenient, but it won't avoid the need for parentheses in all
+   convenient, but it won’t avoid the need for parentheses in all
    cases.

    ```